wenzhoumei/NEA-Coursework-Bookmark-System/README.md

-# Bookmark Menu System for AQA Computer Science Non-Exam-Assessment (NEA)
+# NEA Bookmark System
+An interactive menu for saving cross-app bookmarks.

+# Documentation
-The project document is located at NEA-document.pdf.
+My AQA Computer Science Non-Exam-Assessment (NEA) project.
+The project documentation can be found at NEA-document.pdf.